All Episodes

 And if you get inside that perimeter, you blow their ass out of the water or out of the sky or whatever you have to do, and you get your people home.

-It's is it not on in in your mind?
+Is it not in your mind?

 Is it not insane we're even having this discussion on what to do?

-I mean, if I can figure it out, a guy in the Ozarks, why cannot why can our military not?
+I mean, if I can figure it out, a guy in the Ozarks, why cannot, why can our military not?

-Well, and my biggest concern here is you you can't win a ground war in a foreign country without support of the locals, right?
+Well, and my biggest concern here is you can't win a ground war in a foreign country without support of the locals, right?

-If you yeah, if you go back all the way to World War II, though, right?
+And if you go back all the way to World War II, if you go back all the way to World War II, though, right?

-Uh, right, right.
+Right, right, right.

 But based on the context that I've seen of the people that were around that plane before it took off, it seemed to me that they were civilians.